Footpath access to skatepark and performance pavilion

 Supporting text

 New Milton is a conventional form of town, with its centre located broadly in the centre of the settlement, with rail station close by and various suburbs surrounding it, connected by the main roads leading into the centre from all direction.
-The main patterns of movement generated from within the town are car-based.
+The main patterns of movement generated from within the town are car-based, comprising mostly one of three types of trip; out- commuting from across the town to Southampton and Dorset, shopping trips from suburbs to the town centre, and the school run.

-Growth on the edges of the town is likely to increase congestion in the town centre (including increasing the demand for car parking space) and on roads heading north and west.
-There is no prospect of creating additional road capacity in or around the town centre, so the challenge is to provide realistic alternatives to car trips and to invest in improvements.
+Significant growth on the edges of the town is likely to increase congestion in the town centre and on roads heading north and west.
+There is no prospect of creating additional road capacity in or around the town centre, so the challenge is to reduce dependence upon the private car for short journeys and to invest in infrastructure improvements on the active travel network.
+If the rail station is going to play a major role in attracting new commuting households, its connectivity from all parts of the parish by walking, cycling and bus services must be excellent.